Tepenox/yelpCamp/README.txt

 # yelp-camp
-a project from the complete web devoleper boot camp by colt steel
+my first complete project of a dynamic website using node js guided by colt steel from the colpete web developer bootcamp from udemy.com